 by Noah on 13 Mar, 2020

-The Nanny Network has managed to safely operate since the pandemic began, providing child care to hundreds of families and jobs to countless child care providers.
+The Nanny Network has managed to safely operate since the pandemic began, providing child care to hundreds of families and jobs to hundreds of child care providers.
 We are proud of this fact and, while there is no way to guarantee that our 0% transmission track record will continue, we look for the same vigilance to carry us safely through this newest phase.

 With the national COVID-19 vaccine rollout in full effect, we wanted to address some questions we’ve been receiving from both caregivers and families alike.

-With or without the vaccine, our caregivers continue to follow strict health care policies that we have implemented in accordance with the CDC to ensure your family’s safety and we ask our families to provide that same consistency and transparency.
+With or without the vaccine, our caregivers continue to follow strict health care policies that we have implemented in accordance with the CDC guidelines to ensure your family’s safety and we ask our families to provide that same consistency, courtesy and transparency.
 In addition to daily health screenings for our caregivers, we are still relying on both our caregivers and families to best assess their health and inform us immediately of any concerns.
 Our mask mandate, in addition to our contact tracing and daily health screenings, provide a critical safety combination in allowing The Nanny Network to continue its work in providing care and support to families during an unprecedented time of need.

 Important Updates for Families:

 Best Efforts and Requirements: Our policy remains unchanged regarding our caregivers’ acceptance of assignments.
 They are not required to take cases offered to them and retain the right to cancel in the event they have health and/or safety concerns.
 We will make our best effort to replace your assigned caregiver if a cancellation occurs and do everything we can to provide safe and secure services.